aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

 2. Install Kubernetes tools on the Cloud9 instance.
     - [Kubectl](https://Kubernetes.io/docs/tasks/tools/)
 3. Create an IAM role for the Cloud9 workspace and attach the IAM role to your workspace.
-    TODO - Automate creation of this role - Discuss with the team.
 4. Update IAM settings for your workspace to disable Cloud9 managing IAM credentials.
 ```shell script
 aws cloud9 update-environment  --environment-id $C9_PID --managed-credentials-action DISABLE